List of My Name Is Earl characters: TV's Tim Stack

 TV's Tim Stack (played by Timothy Stack, who is also the series' Consulting Producer and occasional episode writer) is Camden's hometown celebrity as he has appeared in a number of television shows.
 He is regularly seen intoxicated and wearing the wardrobe of his character Notch Johnson from Son of the Beach.
 In "Broke Joy's Fancy Figurine", he hosts the Balboa & Sons' mother-daughter pageant.
 (Note: In a deleted scene, TV's Tim Stack "took" Catalina out to dinner, only to give the bill to her, down a pill of Viagra and offer to go back to her place.)
 In "Y2K", he was a featured participant in Camden County's New Year's Day parade.
-In the "Our "Cops" Is On" flashback episode, he was pulled over for drunk driving, where he stated that he had 62 credits in IMDb.
-(Note: Timothy Stack's claim of having 62 credits on IMDb was accurate prior to the airing of the "Our "Cops" Is On" which would have made it the 63rd appearance.)
+In the "Our 'Cops' Is On" flashback episode, he was pulled over for drunk driving, where he stated that he had 62 credits in IMDb.
+(Note: Timothy Stack's claim of having 62 credits on IMDb was accurate prior to the airing of "Our 'Cops' Is On", which would have made it the 63rd appearance.)
 The officer let him go because he was a fan of Stack's role on Punky Brewster, after which he crashed into the side of the road again.
-In a flashback episode "Harassed a Reporter", a visibly disoriented Stack is present at a ribbon cutting ceremony for a rehabilitation center.
+In a flashback episode "Harassed a Reporter", a visibly disoriented Stack is present at a ribbon-cutting ceremony for a rehabilitation center.
 In the flashback episode "The Frank Factor", he was a potential sugar daddy for Joy, but she was grossed out when he dressed up as an adult baby for their tryst.
-He also appears in "Bad Earl" where he and Earl's friends try to do an intervention, having been in several interventions himself before.
+He also appears in "Bad Earl", where he and Earl's friends try to do an intervention, having been in several interventions himself before.
 In season 4 his agent Wilfred Dierkes (played by producer Greg Garcia) is seen in some episodes.